NINAnor/NinaR/README.md

 * getGrassDailyPrecip

 # To-do
-Given time and requests (particularly with resources), I would like to add a beamer template (for static PDF presentations) and a NINA report template (similar to the ninaKortrapport).
+Given time and requests (particularly with resources), I would like to add a NINA report template (similar to the ninaKortrapport).
 Please contribute if you know your way around LaTeX.

 # Installation